Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 - Tell him he's like a brother to you.

 One screening tactic that can backfire is trying to act unattractive on purpose, by being extra crude or gross, or by dressing really casually.
-This can just as easily make you seem endearingly down to earth as drive men away ("She burps a lot and dresses like a slob, just like one of the guys.
+This can just as easily make you seem endearingly relatable as drive men away ("She burps a lot and dresses like a slob, just like one of the guys.
 She's... she's really special.").

 The second, direct approach is to flat out tell guys that you're only looking for a friendship and that you don't see them as dating material.
 A pro of this approach is you get to be upfront rather than trying to manufacture all these indirect clues.
 If you strongly suspect a guy is into you it instantly sets the record straight.
-A con is it can come off as harsh and abrupt.
+A con is it can come off as harsh and abrupt (though maybe you're alright with that).
 The other thing is that if a guy is into you he can simply lie and go, "Uh...
 Oh yeah, for sure.
 I just want to be friends too", then go back to waiting for your feelings to change.

 Ask your friends what they think his intentions are